teamneusta/pimcore-fixture-bundle/README.md

 Fixtures are now considered actual services and are loaded through Dependency Injection (DI).
 To align with this approach,
 you'll need to update your Fixture classes by moving service dependencies from the `create` method to the constructor.
-If your Fixture relies on other Fixtures, implement the `DependentFixture` interface.
+If your Fixture relies on other Fixtures, implement the `HasDependencies` interface.

 Here are the key changes: